-How Preparation Is Designed at PAARTH
+How Training Is Designed at PAARTH

-Preparation at PAARTH is structured around how students actually think under exam conditions.
+Training at PAARTH is structured around how students actually think under exam conditions.

 Competitive examinations do not test knowledge in isolation.